-The revised rule requires that:
+The final rule requires that:

 - Promptly initiate appropriate corrective action when adverse conditions are found.

 - Promptly notify miners in affected areas if adverse conditions are found and not corrected before miners are potentially exposed.

 - Withdraw all persons from affected areas when alerted to any conditions that may present an imminent danger, until the danger is abated.

 - Create an examination record before the end of each shift that includes:

 - The name of the person conducting the examination;

 - Date of the examination;

 - A description of each condition found that may adversely affect the safety or health of miners; and

 - The date when each described condition is corrected.